efabless/caravel_user_project/docs/source/index.rst

 - GPIO_MODE_USER_STD_ANALOG

-MPW_Prececk includes a check to confirm each GPIO is assigned a valid value.
+MPW_Precheck includes a check to confirm each GPIO is assigned a valid value.

 -------------------
 Layout Integration